kruorama/5_lang_frequency/README.md

 # Frequency Analysis of Words

-The script reads a text file, splits it by space and returns 10 most frequent words.
+The script reads a text file, splits it by space and returns selected number of top frequent words.

 ### Description
+* Accepts 2 arguments: path to text file and number of top frequent words to display
 * Works with any language that divides words with spacings (e.g. won't work with Chinese)
 * Uses only word characters for analysis
 * Will return an error if fails to read file